elbwalker/walkerOS/destinations/google-ga4/README.md

 Made to be used with [@elbwalker/walker.js](https://github.com/elbwalker/walker.js).

-More detailled information and examples can be found at the [documentation](https://docs.elbwalker.com/).
+More detailed information and examples can be found in the [documentation](https://docs.elbwalker.com/).

 ## Installation